learnml-today/object-detection-with-pytorch/Colab.md

 # How to open Google Colab Notebooks

-To be able to use Google Colab seemlesly with your Google Drive you should add it to registered applications.</br>
+To be able to use Google Colab seemlesly with your Google Drive you should add it to registered applications.
-(For those who doesn't have Google Account please register it here https://www.google.com/gmail/)

 1. Open your Google Drive and click right button of the mouse somewhere in a directory.
 Then click More->Connect more apps